 At MacArthur Park Dentistry, our goal is always to help our patients keep their smiles whole and healthy for life.
 One key way we achieve this goal is by preventing major oral health issues via regular dental exams every six months.
 During these routine dental checkups, our hygienists remove plaque and tartar buildup, and our dentist carefully examines patients’ smiles and screens for signs of common oral health issues.
 We will also create an ongoing dental care plan to help you keep your smile healthy.

 Flossing & Brushing

-Plaque that is not removed by brushing and cleaning between your teeth can eventually harden into a rough substance called tartar (or calculus).
-Tartar collects along your gum line and can lead to gum disease.
+Plaque that is not removed by brushing and flossing eventually hardens into a very tough substance called tartar, or calculus.
+Tartar builds along your gum line and can lead to gum disease.
 Once tartar forms, it cannot be removed by brushing or flossing, and only a dental professional can remove it using tools and techniques suited for the process.

 Oral Cancer Screenings

-According to the American Cancer Society’s recent estimates, approximately 51,540 people in the US will be diagnosed with oral cancer and 10,030 people will die of these cancers each year.
-That is about 6 people diagnosed every hour, and one life taken every hour.
-And according to the Oral Cancer Foundation, "Historically the death rate associated with this cancer is particularly high not because it is hard to discover or diagnose, but due to the cancer being routinely discovered late in its development."
+According to the American Cancer Society, approximately 51,540 people in the US will be diagnosed with oral cancer and 10,030 people will die of these cancers each year.
+That is about 6 people diagnosed every hour, and one life is taken every hour.
+And according to the Oral Cancer Foundation, "historically the death rate associated with this cancer is particularly high not because it is hard to discover or diagnose, but due to the cancer being routinely discovered late in its development."

 Oral cancer screenings can be done during your routine 6-month exams, and simply involve our dentist checking for any signs or symptoms of oral cancer, such as red or white patches, mouth sores, lumps, or other abnormalities.
 It is quick and painless, and early detection during regular dental exams can quite literally save lives.